How to create a website with WordPress in 2021

-You will now come out on page with different prices.
-We don’t need to do anything with this, because we want to download the free theme.
+You will now come out on a page with different prices.
+We don’t need to do anything with this because we want to download the free theme.
 Scroll down a little further until you see the below.

 Click on the text “Download Free Astra Theme” here.
 You can then leave your name and email address to be notified of news and discount codes, or you can choose to download the theme directly.
 Choose what you feel comfortable with.